Notes on Worldsheet-Like Variables for Cluster Configuration Spaces: Topological properties of the spaces

 \subsection{Cohomology of 2-forms}

-The cohomology of the hyperplane arrangement complement is well understood as the Orlik-Solomon algebra.
-The linear relations among the $d\log$ forms are the Orlik-Solomon ideals and the set of independent $d\log$ forms form the Orlik-Solomon algebra.
-Our goal is to work out the analogues of the Orlik-Solomon ideals for nonlinear $d\log$ forms.
+The cohomology of the hyperplane arrangement complement is well understood as the Orlik--Solomon algebra~\cite{zbMATH03672449}.
+The linear relations among the ${\rm d}\log$ forms are the Orlik--Solomon ideals and the set of independent ${\rm d}\log$ forms form the Orlik--Solomon algebra.
+Our goal is to work out the analogues of the Orlik--Solomon ideals for nonlinear ${\rm d}\log$ forms.